Estimating means of bounded random variables by betting: Concentration inequalities via nonnegative supermartingales

+As detailed in the next subsection, one general way to construct a CS is to invert a family of sequential tests based on applying Ville's maximal inequality~\citep{ville_etude_1939} to a test (super)martingale.
+In fact, \citet{ramdas2020admissible} proved that this is (in some formal sense) a universal method to construct CSs, meaning that any other approach can in principle be recovered or dominated by the aforementioned one.

-One effective way of constructing CSs has been to combine Ville's maximal inequality~\citep{ville_etude_1939} for nonnegative supermartingales with the ``method of mixtures''~\citep{robbins_statistical_1970}, and \citet{ramdas2020admissible} proved that this is in effect the only admissible, and universal, method to construct CSs.
-In the context of sequential testing, the mixture method can be traced back to classical work by \citet{wald_sequential_1945}.
-Robbins~\citep{robbins_iterated_1968,robbins_statistical_1970,darling_confidence_1967} applied it to derive CSs and these ideas have been extended to a large variety of new nonparametric settings by~\citet{howard_exponential_2018,howard_uniform_2019}.
-For example, \citet{howard_uniform_2019} describe several different ways of using the method of mixtures: conjugate mixtures, discrete mixtures, stitching and inverted stitching.
+Designing test supermartingales is nontrivial, and the task of making it have ``power one'' against composite alternatives is often accomplished via the \emph{method of mixtures}.
+This can arguably be traced back (in a nonstochastic context) to Ville's 1939 thesis and (in a stochastic context) to \citet{wald_sequential_1945}.
+Robbins and collabarators~\citep{robbins_iterated_1968,robbins_statistical_1970,darling_confidence_1967} applied the method to derive CSs, and these ideas have been extended to a variety of nonparametric settings by~\citet{howard_exponential_2018,howard_uniform_2019}.
+The latter paper describes several variants: conjugate mixtures, discrete mixtures, stitching and inverted stitching.

-These works form our vantage point for the rest of the paper, but we extend them in significant and somewhat fundamental ways.
-First, we describe a new ``predictable mixture'' technique that forms a natural connection between the game-theoretic approach and the aforementioned mixture methods in past work --- succinctly, the mixture is the bet, or the mixing distribution is a distribution over bets (each bet implicitly targeting a different alternative).
+These works form our vantage point for the rest of the paper, but we extend them in several ways.
+First, we describe a ``predictable plug-in'' technique that is implicit in the work of Ville.
+It can be viewed as a nonparametric extension of a passing remark in the parametric setting in the textbook by Wald~[\citeyear[Eq.10:10]{wald_sequential_1945}] and later explored in the parametric case by~\cite{robbins_expected_1974}.